sagadre/wilds-fine-tuning/journal.md

 started writing data generation script, dataloader, and training loop. deciding on the train/test splits following original idea of interpolation and extrapolation regimes both in spatial and temporal dimension.

+- week of Mar 29
+started writing data generation script, dataloader, and training loop. deciding on the train/test splits following original idea of interpolation and extrapolation regimes both in spatial and temporal dimension.